Buenohy/mintix/README.md

 ## 📝 Engineering Decisions & Notes

-- **TiDB Cloud:** Chosen for its serverless MySQL capabilities, providing high scalability and seamless integration with Drizzle.
+- **TiDB Cloud:** Chosen for its serverless MySQL capabilities, providing high scalability and seamless integration with Drizzle ORM.
-- **Next.js 16 + React 19:** Decided to use the latest versions to leverage the best performance improvements in Server Components and Action handling.
+- **Next.js 16 + React 19:** Leveraged the latest experimental features for improved performance in Server Components and streamlined Action handling.
-- **Metaplex Core over Legacy:** I opted for the **Core** standard as it is significantly cheaper to mint and easier to query than the legacy Metaplex Token Metadata program.
+- **Metaplex Core over Legacy:** I opted for the **Metaplex Core** standard as it is significantly more cost-effective and provides a better developer experience (single-account model) compared to the legacy Token Metadata program.
-- **Type Safety:** Following the task requirements, I used **Type Aliases** exclusively to define data structures, ensuring a robust and predictable codebase.
+- **Strict Type Safety:** Following the task requirements, I used **Type Aliases** exclusively.
+No `any` types were used, ensuring that all data flowing from the API and Blockchain is predictable and safe.